sepmein/mvai/README.md

 News

 ## Possible Applications

 ### 1. Strengthening Surveillance System

 #### 1.1.
 Automated Adult Mosquito Identification

 ##### 1.1.1.
 Why?

 ###### Benifits
-- Reducing the cost of the global entomological surveillance network
+- Reducing the overall cost of the global entomological surveillance network **Conducting entomological surveillance often require trained entomologist.** And training a quanlified entomologist require vast amount of investment.

 - Improving data quality

 ###### Comparing to Average Human Performance

 ###### Comparing to Experts Performance

 ##### 1.1.2.
 How to do?

 ###### Data Collection

 ###### Model -> Performance -> Data -> Model cycle

 ###### Builing a new data Cooperation mechanism in the AI era
 - AI needs a large amount of data
 - It's unfeasible for one organization to gather all the

 ###### Overall costs for the project

 ###### Cost Efficiency

 ###### Possible ways to reduce the cost of building this identification model
 Transfer Learning

 ##### 1.1.3.
 What to do?

 ###### 1.1.3.1.
 Methods
 Building AI model
 Model Selection